Chart Color Schemes

 Residential development activity is lower than average in Bray Park according to AreaSearch's national comparison of local real estate markets

 Bray Park recorded around 39 residential properties granted approval annually.
-Between FY21 and FY25, approximately 196 homes were approved, with an additional 3 so far in FY26.
-On average, 1.1 new residents arrived per new home over the past five financial years.
-However, this increased to 6.6 people per dwelling over the past two financial years, indicating growing popularity and potential undersupply.
+Over the past five financial years, from FY-21 to FY-25, approximately 196 homes were approved, with an additional four approved in FY-26.
+On average, 1.1 new residents arrived per new home over these five years.
+However, this rate intensified to 6.6 people per dwelling over the past two financial years, indicating growing popularity and potential undersupply.

 Frequently Asked Questions - Development